kusin/dashboard-kopra/README.md

-# Peningkatan akurasi untuk klasifikasi jenis kopra menggunakan metode ensemble learning
+# Increasing accuracy for classification of copra types using the ensemble learning method

 ![image](img/streamlit_kopra1.png)